AIMotionLab-SZTAKI/AIMotionLab-Virtual/README.md

   * Specify the position and the orientation (as quaternion).
 Default quaternion is 1 0 0 0.
   * Click ok, or hit enter

-To add drones:
+To add vehicles:
-  * Press 'd' (as in drone)
+  * Press 'd' (initially only drones were supported)
-  * Select drone type in the drop down menu
+  * Select vehicle type in the drop down menu
   * Set the position
   * Set the quaternion
   * Click ok, or press enter